 Imperial appoints the agent after thorough investigation.
-The appointment of agent is done through a written agreement containing full information on agent obligations under ESOS Act and National Code Standard 4 (for agents enroling international students).
+Every agent has a written agreement containing full information to comply with ESOS Act and National Code Standard 4.
+Agent details are entered and maintained in PRISMS.

 Main Responsibilities of the Agent